Mastering the Purchasing Process: Everything You Need to Know

 Once a vendor has been selected, the next step is to create a purchase requisition, a formal request to procure the goods or services.
 In many organizations, purchase requisitions require approval from department heads or finance managers to ensure that the requested purchases align with the budget.

-In modern procurement systems, approval workflows are often automated, ensuring that all requests go through the necessary checks and balances without causing delays.
+In modern procurement systems, automated purchase approval workflows ensure that all requests undergo the necessary checks and balances without causing delays.
 For example, if a request exceeds a certain budget threshold, the system automatically routes the requisition to higher management for review.
 Conversely, low-cost, routine purchases may be pre-approved, reducing time spent on manual approvals.

 This stage is essential for maintaining financial control over business expenses and preventing unauthorized purchases.
 By having a clear workflow in place, companies can avoid “rogue spend” (purchases made outside of approved budgets) and ensure that spending is consistently tracked.